Bi-BitArt/HarvardX-ML-Portfolio/projects/JPBoostingTest/README.md

 - **Tested policies:**
   1. **Uniform ¥100,000 cash transfer** (Japan’s 2020 policy).
   2. **Targeted cash transfer** (bottom 30% by income).
   3. **Budget-neutral targeted transfer** (same total budget as the universal policy, concentrated in the bottom 30%).

+- **Efficacy prediction**
+  - Again, **without retraining the model**, the pre-shock classifier was applied to post-intervention data to evaluate **how well it could predict the effectiveness of the intervention**.

 - **Findings:**
   - **Universal cash:** Maximized equity but produced no major improvements among vulnerable groups (Classes 3–4).